How to Ace the Harvard Interview

 Does Harvard Interview All Applicants?

 Harvard typically does not require an interview to make an admissions decision.
+So, interviewing will not guarantee you get into Harvard.
 However, they do their best to schedule as many interviews as possible with candidates that they would like more information on.

 Harvard has around 10,000 volunteer alumni that aid in the recruitment process by conducting these interviews.
 But, even these thousands aren’t enough to interview everyone.